Sequential Prophet REV-2 | 175 custom sounds

 REV-2: FIRST APPROACH

 Back in the day (2010) I had the Prophet 600.
 I played it together with my other vintage synths like the Polysix, the Juno-60, or the Kawai SX-240.
-The P-600 had a nice sparkling vibe to it, but at the end of the day I was convinced it was the worst sounding synth of that bunch.
+The P-600 had a nice sparkling vibe to it, but at the end of the day I was convinced it was the least engaging synth of that bunch.
 It had a certain tightness / stiffness or harshness of its tone, or what I call the uncooperative tone.
-The other synths sounded more gooey & frothy and I liked them better.
+The other synths sounded more gooey & frothy and more pleasing to my ears.

 This year, when I had a chat with my friend, he advised me to never buy the REV-2, as it was “the same crap as the Prophet 08, only in a new box”.
 I thought “dang, is it really that crappy?”
 I had to see for myself.
 Now you’re probably asking yourself: were they right in saying the REV-2 was “crap”?